cmvandrevala/git_workshop/README.md

 **Research Interests:** Computational Mechanics, Wave Propagation, Acoustics, Design of Materials, Applied Mathematics

-## Summary file
+## Collaborated Summary
 We want you to help us building a summary of some of the Git commands in a summary file located at [`summary/summary.tex`](./summary/summary.tex).
 The main idea is to use all of the power of Git for collaborating in the writing of this document.

+## Programming Challenges
+We have selected some small programming tasks to encourage participants to commit their solutions.
+The definition of these challenges is in the file [programming_challenges](./programming_challenges.md).

 ## Questions and Comments
 If you have any, please create a new text file in the ``questions_and_comments`` directory with any questions or comments that you have about the presentation.
 We will answer them as soon as possible!

-## Programming Challenges
-We have selected some small programming tasks to encourage participants to commit their solutions.
-The definition of these challenges is in the file [programming_challenges](./programming_challenges.md).

 ## References
 We have created a list of interesting (for us) references and it is in the file [References.md](./References.md).
 If you consider that this list can be improved or extended, feel free to do so.